ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 }
 ```

+!!! warning

+    The validation loader requires the same set-up as the training data loader.
+That means that the `filter_inputs`
+    `filter_labels`, `normalize` and `standardize` options have to be indentical. and be of the same `type` as the training data loader.

+#### Optimizer

 We can set the optimizer type, which regulates the training process (see `here <https://pytorch.org/docs/stable/optim.html>`_ for the different type of PyTorch optimizers).
 Each specific optimizer has a set of extra parameters that can be provided (such as `lr` or `weight_decay` for ADAM).
 ```commandline